Destiny post-release content: Year 3: Rise of Iron

-The fourth and last expansion, Rise of Iron, was released on September 20, 2016, and marked the end of "Year Two" of Destiny.
+The fourth and last expansion, Rise of Iron, was released on September 20, 2016, and marked the beginning of "Year Three" of Destiny.
 The expansion focuses on the Fallen race, as they have breached the Wall that surrounds the City and are armed with the SIVA virus, a Golden Age breakthrough in self-assembling nanotechnology.
 Lord Saladin, head of the Iron Banner PvP event, is a major character and leads players as they set out to become the new generation of the Iron Lords and wipe out SIVA.
-A new social space called the Iron Temple was added and is located on Earth at Felwinter Peak, and players have access to a new zone on Earth called the Plaguelands, marking the first time that there are two playable Patrol zones on one planet.
+A new social space called the Iron Temple was added and is located on Earth at Felwinter Peak, and players have access to a new zone on Earth called the Plaguelands, marking the first time that there were two playable Patrol zones on one planet.
 In the Plaguelands, players encounter a new faction of Fallen called the Devil Splicers.
 A new public event called "Archon's Forge" is also accessible in the Plaguelands; it is similar to The Taken Kings Court of Oryx event.
 A new strike was also added, as well as a new raid, "Wrath of the Machine"; the normal version unlocked on September 23 and the hard version unlocked on October 18.
 The highest obtainable Light level was increased to 400 with the release of the hard raid.
 A new limited-use flaming battle axe is featured in certain missions, and PvP received a new mode called "Supremacy", three new maps, as well as the option to make custom private matches in PvP—private matchmaking is available to all players on PlayStation 4 and Xbox One, regardless if they purchase Rise of Iron.
 The final update to Destiny released on March 28, 2017.
-Titled "Age of Triumph", it added a new 13-page record book, tracking players' progress since the original release of Destiny, and all raids prior to Rise of Iron were increased to Light level 390 with updated rewards that drop at 400 Light; the maximum Light level was not increased.
+Titled "Age of Triumph", it added a 13-page record book, tracking players' progress since the original release of Destiny, and all raids prior to Rise of Iron were increased to Light level 390 with updated rewards that drop at 400 Light; the maximum Light level was not increased.